 From August 1998 through December 1999, EPA’s contractors carried out cleanup work in Dayton and Silver City.
 Initial activities consisted of clearing and grubbing of brush, downed tree limbs, personal property, and debris.
 Ultimately, approximately 9,000 cubic yards of contaminated soil were excavated Most of the soils were disposed at a nearby landfill.
-“High mercury” soils, comprising approximately 500 cubic yards, were transported our of state for treatment at an approved thermal treatment facility.
+Highly elevated mercury contaminated soils (beads of elemental mercury), comprising approximately 500 cubic yards, were transported our of state for treatment at an approved thermal treatment facility.
 After excavation, clean fill was brought in, re-seeding and landscaping were completed, and measures implemented to control erosion and temporarily irrigate re-seeded areas.
 Finally, pipelines, fences, walls, and other utilities were replaced or restored, and needed drainage improvements made.

 To comply with the National Historic Preservation Act, and avoid or minimize adverse effects to significant archaeological artifacts or features during the cleanup, EPA hired archaeologists and other specialists to inventory and evaluate archaeological remains, test for subsurface archaeological deposits, monitor excavation activities, and analyze and document archaeological discoveries.
 The results of the investigations are summarized in a two volume report titled “Historical Archaeology of the Carson River Mercury Site, Dayton and Silver City, Nevada" (April 2001).

-During cleanup work in one of the contaminated areas, the archaeologist monitoring excavation observed large timbers later identified as part of the foundation of the 19th century mill building.
+During cleanup work in one of the contaminated areas, the archaeologist monitoring excavation observed large timbers later identified as part of the foundation of the 19th century Comstock stamp mill building.
 The surrounding soil, as well as the timbers themselves, contained small pools of elemental mercury.
-This discovery resulted in a seven month suspension in the cleanup as arrangements were made to handle the pools of mercury and the “high mercury” soils.
+This discovery resulted in a seven month suspension in the cleanup as arrangements were made to handle the pools of mercury and the surrounding highly contaminated soils.
 The cleanup work is described in detail in the "Remedial Action Report, Carson River Mercury Site" (September 2000).
-Additionally, the cleanup work also includes the development of a “Long Term Sampling and Response Plan” to address risks in undeveloped, un-characterized areas with elevated levels of mercury.
+Additionally, the cleanup activity also includes the development of a “Long Term Sampling and Response Plan” to address risks in undeveloped, un-characterized areas identified in the future with elevated levels of mercury.

-The Long Term Sampling and Response Plan (“the Plan”) describes EPA and the NDEP efforts to address risks to public health and the environment from mercury-contaminated soils at the sources of CRMS in Lyon and Storey Counties.
+The Long Term Sampling and Response Plan (“the LTSRP or Plan”) describes the EPA and the NDEP efforts to address risks to public health and the environment from mercury-contaminated soils at the sources of CRMS in Carson City, Washoe, Lyon and Storey Counties.
 The Plan addresses risks that could result from long-term direct contact with soils having elevated levels of mercury.
-Long-term contact is most likely in new, uncharacterized, residential development settings.
-NDEP has worked on more than 70 development/project proposals, required analyses of soil samples for mercury at approximately 26 developments, and worked with the developer on mitigation at approximately two developments.
-Mitigation involved covering or capping contaminated soils.
-EPA's role has been to provide technical assistance to NDEP and occasionally to work directly with developers and their consultants, to protect families from exposure to site contamination while facilitating economic development.
+Long-term contact is most likely in the new, uncharacterized, residential development settings.
+NDEP has worked on more than 70 development/project proposals, required analyses of soil samples for mercury at approximately 26 developments, and worked with the developers on mitigation at approximately four developments.
+Mitigation involved covering or capping contaminated soils and occasionally excavation.
+In the case of waste left in place or not characterized below two feet, EPA and NDEP have negotiated Environmental Covenants to be placed on the deed indicating the actual or potential presence of remaining contamination for future property buyers.
+EPA's role has been to provide technical assistance to NDEP and occasionally to work directly with the developers and their consultants, to protect families from exposure to site contamination while facilitating economic development.

-Carson River Operable Unit 2 (OU2) - Mercury-contaminated sediments in the Carson River, Lahontan Reservoir, Carson Lake, and Stillwater National Wildlife Refuge are the cause of elevated levels of mercury in fish and wildlife in and near the contaminated areas.
-The contamination presents a health risk to those who consume mercury-contaminated fish.
+Carson River Operable Unit 2 (OU2) Remedial Investigation - Mercury-contaminated sediments in the Carson River, Lahontan Reservoir, Carson Lake, and Stillwater National Wildlife Refuge are the cause of elevated levels of mercury in fish and wildlife in and near the contaminated areas.
+The contamination presents a health risk to those who consume mercury-contaminated fish and waterfowl.

 EPA-sponsored investigation work began in approximately 1992 in order to provide information needed to support a decision whether to propose cleanup of the contaminated sediments.
 In 1992, EPA began an ecological assessment of mercury-related impacts in Lahontan Reservoir and upstream portions of the Carson River.
 The results of the initial ecological assessment are summarized in a report titled “Ecological Risk Assessment Carson River Mercury Site Upstream of Lahontan Dam” (May 1998).
 That study includes the results of analyses of surface water, sediment porewater, sediment, zooplankton, benthic invertebrates (midges), fish (Sacramento blackfish, carp, walleye), and bird blood and feathers (double-crested cormorants, bank swallows) collected from Lahontan Reservoir.
 The samples were collected in 1994 and 1995.
 One of the findings of the assessment was that fish-eating birds and possibly other wildlife at the site were exposed to levels of mercury contamination shown to cause harm to wildlife in other studies.